 Israeli movies with English subtitles will be screened during the Fall and the Winter Terms as part of the LLCU International Film Night.
 Announcements will be made at the beginning of each term.

 You can also check our news section for the most updated event information.

 Open to all interested students.
-Please contact Prof. Haklai for more information.
+Please contact Prof. Haklai at email@example.com for more information.

-With approximately 450 student clubs to choose from, you can easily enhance what you learn in the classroom and give you the chance to embrace your passions.
+With approximately 450 student clubs to choose from, you can easily enhance what you learn in the classroom and have the chance to embrace your passions.
 More than 100 cultural and ethnic student clubs and organizations foster diversity and cultural engagement on campus.
-Below are AMS (Alma Mater Society) clubs that may be of interests for students of Hebrew:
+Below are AMS (Alma Mater Society) clubs that may be of interest to students of Hebrew:

 The Kingston Jewish Council is passionate about Kingston.
-It is our mission to strengthen and enrich our city by supporting our vibrant Jewish community.
-We provide community-wide programs and exciting events that add flavour to local Jewish life.
+It is their mission to strengthen and enrich our city by supporting the vibrant Jewish community.
+They provide community-wide programs and exciting events that add flavour to local Jewish life.